oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 #### 3.2.3.1 Vulnerabilities Property - Acknowledgments

-List of acknowledgments (`acknowledgments`) of value type `array` with 1 or more items of type Acknowledgment contains a list of acknowledgment elements.
+List of vulnerability acknowledgments (`acknowledgments`) of value type `acknowledgments_t` contains a list of acknowledgment elements for this vulnerability item.

 #### 3.2.3.2 Vulnerabilities Property - CVE